puppetlabs/puppet-docs/source/pe/3.2/razor_using.markdown

 	razor create-broker --name=noop --broker-type=noop

-This sets up the PE broker:
+This command sets up the PE broker, which requires the server parameter.

 	razor create-broker --name foo --broker-type pe-puppet --configuration '{ "server": "puppet.example.com" }

-**Stock Brokers**
+**Stock Broker Types**

-Razor ships with these stock brokers (pun intended) for your use:  puppet-pe, noop, and puppet.
+Razor ships with some stock broker types for your use:  puppet-pe, noop, and puppet.

+**Note:** The puppet-pe broker type depends on the new simplified agent install.
+For details, see  [Installing Agents](./install_basic.html#installing-agents).

 Include Tasks